 5. Natural Remedies To Control Wood Bees

 There are so many simple home remedies to get rid of wood bees that you can employ within your house.
 Here are a few that you can try for useful results.

 Look around your kitchen and urbanities.
 Maybe you still have a bottle of white vinegar in the fridge.
 Put it in a spray bottle and just spray it near bee holes.
 Bees would fly away instantly with the smell of vinegar.

 Wood bees have sensitive eardrums.
 If you play loud music constantly around their nest, they would fly away.
 Beware, neighbors may not like this technique.

 4. Fix holes

-If you block the existing holes of bess then they would fly away.
-So, insert wood putty, wood glue or fillers to block these holes properly.
+If you block the existing holes of bees then they would fly away.
+So, insert wood putty, wood glue, or fillers to block these holes properly.

 Tips To Prevent Carpenter Bees

 Gardeners often fly bees away, but there is no guarantee that they would not come back again.
 To prevent them from invading again follow the tips below.